-Thirteen risks are assigned to the Performance & Finance Committee for oversight, which includes one new risk.
-Seven risks are at or above the Health Board's current risk appetite score of 20, and two have risk scores of 25.
+Eleven risks are assigned to the Performance & Finance Committee for oversight (a net reduction of two since last reported).
+Six risks are at or above the Health Board's current risk appetite score of 20, and two have risk scores of 25.
 The status of these risks is summarised below and presented in more detail within the Health Board Risk Register extract included at Appendix 1.

-Since the Board meeting:
+Since the last meeting: